 A list of these artists included:

-I give a more complete list of my favorite tunes from this era in Best Classic Rock Songs
+You can find a more complete list of some favorite tunes from this era in Best Classic Rock Songs

 The Beach Boys and Jan and Dean had a monopoly on the fast car and surfing music of the 60s with songs like "409", "Surfin Safari", "I Get Around", "Good Vibrations", "Surf City" and "The Little Old Lady from Pasadena".